 The SCO recognizes that logistics costs in Greenland are high, and that ultimately dollars spent on logistics are not available for direct support of science and scientists.
 The SCO strives to ensure that operation, and especially upgrades, of the facilities at Summit Station and on the Greenland Inland Traverse (GrIT) are always cognizant of the science mission.

-With support by NSF's Arctic Research Support and Logistics (RSL) Program, the SCO works with CPS to discuss anticipated logistical impacts of proposed new research projects and participates in discussions between CPS and PI teams as project plans are developed for each group deploying to field sites in central Greenland.
+With support by NSF's Arctic Research Support and Logistics (RSL) Program, the SCO works with Battelle ARO to discuss anticipated logistical impacts of proposed new research projects and participates in discussions between Battelle ARO and PI teams as project plans are developed for each group deploying to field sites in central Greenland.
 The SCO is an active member of the Long Range Planning group tasked with redeveloping Summit Station and assuring capabilities of GrIT to support science on the ice sheet.
 At present the primary focus of SCO remains on Summit Station, as the Greenland Environmental Observatory at Summit (GEOSummit) is still the focus of most science projects in central Greenland.

 The SCO needs input from current and potential new members of the Greenland research community regarding emerging research questions and the logistical support needed to address them.
 Please let the SCO know what you are considering.